karelrenaldi/3D-Articulated/README.md

-# Grafika Komputer Project 2
+# Computer Graphics Project 3

-## Deskripsi
+## Description

-Program ini memperlihatkan articulated model menggunakan WebGL dengan cara load file yang ada di folder model.
-Pengguna dapat melakukan berbagai macam aksi pada objek, kamera, dan sudut-sudut objek.
+This program displays an articulated model using WebGL by loading files from the model folder.
+Users can perform various actions on objects, the camera, and object vertices, etc.

-## Created By :
+## Created By:

-<br> Kelas K04 - Kelompok 15
+<br> Class K04 - Group 15
 <br> 13519172 / Muhammad Zubair
 <br> 13519180 / Karel Renaldi
 <br> 13519183 / Afifah Fathimah Q

 ## How To Run

-Cara 1 :
 1. `yarn`
 2. `yarn dev`

-Cara 2 :
-1. `npm install`
-2. `npm start`